 There are basically two types of interrupts.
 The first type is triggered by an event that sets the interrupt flag.
 For these interrupts, the Program Counter is vectored to the actual Interrupt Vector in order to execute the interrupt handling routine, and hardware clears the corresponding interrupt flag.
 Interrupt flags can also be cleared by writing a logic one to the flag bit position(s) to be cleared.
-If an interrupt condition occurs while the corresponding interrupt is cleared, the interrupt flag will be set and remembered until the interrupt is enabled, or the flag is cleared by software.
-Similarly, if one or more interrupt flag(s) will be set and remembered until the Global Interrupt flag(s) will be set and remembered until the Global Interrupt Enable bit is cleared, the corresponding interrupt flag(s) will be set and remembered until the Global Interrupt Enable bit is set, and will then be executed by order of priority.
+If an interrupt condition occurs while the corresponding interrupt enable bit is cleared, the interrupt flag will be set and remembered until the interrupt is enabled, or the flag is cleared by software.
+Similarly, if one or more interrupt conditions occur while the Global Interrupt Enable bit is cleared, the corresponding interrupt flag(s) will be set and remembered until the Global Interrupt Enable bit is set, and will then be executed by order of priority.